chamaya00/hello-world/src/posts/hello-world-post-pt2.md

 ## Step 3: Iterating on Design / Adding New Features

-This is where I really experienced Claude Code flex its potential.
+This is where I really experienced Claude Code flexing its potential.
 It handled every open-ended task I gave it well, producing code that I can preview for changes and merge.

 The most ambiguous open-ended task I gave it was to help me improve the UX/UI design of the website.
 Here are some prompts that worked well for me: